CSublow/milestone-project-one/README.md

 ### Main Navigation
 The main navigation is consistent across all pages.
 It consists of 7 links labelled Home, News, Tour, Book Us, Music, Video, and Photo Gallery.
 The navigation is achieved with Bootstrap and is responsive, collapsing on all viewports less than 768px wide.
 When the navigation is collapsed it can be revealed if the user clicks or taps on the hamburger icon.

-On viewports larger than 767px, the page the user is currently on is marked with a box to aid the user's orientation around the website on larger viewports.
-This feature is maintained when the user is visiting a subpage; for example, if the user is currently on forever.html, a music subpage, then then music link in the main navigation will be marked with a box.

-In addition to the navigation links, there are external links to The Monkees' social media channels that are located directly below the main navigation.
+In addition to the site navigation links, there are external links to The Monkees' social media channels that are located directly below the main navigation.
 When click/tapped on these open a new browser tab to then take the user to that social media channel.

 ### Footer
 The footer is also consistent across all site pages.
 The footer consists of 4 links; Home, Facebook, Twitter and Youtube.
 The Home link takes the user back to index.html.
 The other links take the user to the corresponding social network, which opens in a new browser tab so as to prevent the user forgetting what page they have come from.